wikporc/kiepscy-downloader/README.md

 # Świat Według Kiepskich — downloader

 ```
 NOTE: The links are read.
-You you find working one please make a PR.
+You you find working ones please make a PR.
 ```

 It downloads all episodes and seasons to a `./downloads` directory.